IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating-tomtom-indigo/installing-tomtom-indigo-on-hardware.md

 If it's not possible to sign the APK with the system signature, there will be the following limitations (note that you should still follow the two other steps):

-- Media being played by the system will not be visible in the process panel, nor will it be possible to control it.
+- Media being played by the system will not be visible in the main process panel, nor will it be possible to control it.
 - The media source Spotify will never work: TomTom IndiGO needs to be signed with platform keys for Spotify to communicate with it.